-Principles and initiatives: Water in South Africa is a finite and vulnerable resource and must be dealt with responsibly, both as it applies to quantity and quality.
+Prelude: Water in South Africa is a finite and vulnerable resource and must be dealt with responsibly, both as it applies to quantity and quality.
 Importantly, water is essential towards ensuring the production of high-quality dairy products as it is required throughout the processing chain serving critical functions in cooling, heating, washing and cleaning.
-Apart from rain water, dairy pasture based systems use irrigation to promote productivity of pastures; the general use being high compared to other agricultural systems and with the further implication of nutrient leaching and pollution of watercourses and wetlands.
+Apart from rainwater, dairy pasture-based systems use irrigation to promote productivity of pastures; the general use being high compared to other agricultural systems and with the further implication of nutrient leaching and pollution of watercourses and wetlands.
 This initiated several projects which promote sustainable methods of production and stimulates innovation.

-Recent developments and initiatives around water in the South African Dairy Sector are steadily contributing towards creating a culture of circularity and sustainability.
-A water stewardship program has been introduced by the MPO in collaboration with the WWF-SA27, encouraging innovative initiatives in water management, ecosystem protection, and recycling, and effluent treatment in dairy factories.
-As per the WWF definition, water stewardship encompasses increased improvement in water usage, a reduction in all water related impacts and a commitment to collective action which includes other businesses, NGO's, communities and government departments.
-The program needs to be rolled out to as many participants as possible, the initial action being to conduct a survey to establish needs and application.
-Participation by several processors and farmers over the past year indicates that water is a growing concern in the sector and that the initiative has established a platform for knowledge-sharing around water throughout the dairy value chain in this country.
+Initiatives: Recent developments and initiatives around water in the South African Dairy Sector are steadily contributing towards creating a culture of circularity and sustainability.
+A water stewardship program has been introduced by the MPO in collaboration with the WWF-SA, encouraging innovative initiatives in water management, ecosystem protection, and recycling, and effluent treatment in dairy factories.
+As per the WWF definition, water stewardship encompasses increased improvement in water usage, a reduction in all water related impacts and a commitment to collective action which includes other businesses, NGO's, communities, and government departments.
+The program needs to be rolled out to as many participants as possible, the initial action was to conduct a survey to establish needs and application.
+Participation by several processors and farmers indicates that water is a growing concern in the sector and that this and other initiatives in the sector have established a platform for knowledge-sharing around water throughout the dairy value chain.
 It further emphasizes recognition from the wider dairy industry that water stewardship is of great importance.